 Lichts the grey o’ life.’

 Once her strength had built up again, Cruickshank resumed her former hospitality, and began to accept invitations to speak about contemporary Scottish poetry; as she said in Octobiography, ‘furthering an interest in our own language and literature had become a ruling passion of my life.’
-Her long involvement in Scottish literary life and the friendships with so many of the players on that particular stage made her an invaluable source of information and anecdote.
+Her long involvement in Scottish literary life and the friendships with so many of the figures on that particular stage made her an invaluable source of intrigue and anecdote.
 Students and academics, often those seeking information about Hugh MacDiarmid, visited her in order to consult her letters and press cuttings.

 The man that mates wi’ Poverty